Astrak/LoadScreen.js/README.md

 };
 var ls = new LoadScreen( renderer, style );

-//2.
-Resize is available.
+//Resize is available.
 Can be a bit overkill on smartphones for loads < 5-6 seconds. window.addEventListener( 'resize', function () {
 	renderer.setSize( width, height );
 	ls.setSize( width, height );
 });

-//3.
-Options can be passed.
+//Options can be passed.
 var options = {
     forcedStart: false,//start loading even if the canvas is out of sight (usually bad practice)
     verbose: false,//logs progress, process and compile duration + total load screen duration